 Some of the resources available at A&I ebb and flow, based on current student interests.
 Please see Our Space for pictures and more information about our facilities.

 Are there field trips?

 Yes, Arts & Ideas offers field trips.
 Some trips are primarily planned and executed by staff, while others are largely coordinated by students.
-Some of our past field trips include: taking the light rail to the Baltimore Aquarium, listening to all kinds of concerts at Peabody, seeing plays at The Baltimore Theatre Project, exploring for treasures at nearby Herring Run Park, overnight camping at a beach in Delaware, and engaging in all kinds of outdoor fun at Camp Puh’Tok.
+Some of our past field trips include: taking the light rail to the Baltimore Aquarium, listening to all kinds of concerts at Peabody, seeing plays at The Baltimore Theatre Project, exploring for treasures at nearby Herring Run Park, overnight camping at a beach in Delaware, end of year celebratory trips to Six Flags, throughout the year and in all kinds of outdoor fun at Camp Puh’Tok.

 Is A&I an arts school?